|

 from the same place as the KEM N21 peat column taken

+in 1999.
+5) Iridium content.
 The study of Cheko lacustrine sediments,

 extracted in 1999, was extended to the ground of the